pantpap/ng-moduleFederationPlugin/README.md

 Run `ng serve shell` to start the shell for a dev server.
 Navigate to `http://localhost:4200/`.

-Run `ng serve lead-management` to start the shell for a dev server.
+Run `ng serve lead-management` to start mfe1 for a dev server.
 Navigate to `http://localhost:4201/`.

 ## Code scaffolding